BY The Bear Travelers

 The Lam Phra Phloeng Dam, which means “Creek of Fire,” was constructed in 1963.
 It has a reservoir between a creek measuring approximately 7 km long.

-Wat Pa Si Phothiyan
+A Vibrant View From Wat Pa Si Phothiyan

-The Lam Phra Phloeng Dam is located in Nakhon Ratchasima, which is 260 km northeast of Krung Thep Maha Nakhon (Bangkok).
+The Lam Phra Phloeng Dam is located in Nakhon Ratchasima, 260 km northeast of Krung Thep Maha Nakhon (Bangkok).
 It can be reached by taking Highway 304 from Nakhon Ratchasima city center.
 By taking a right turn after 4km, the reservoir is 28 km away.
 Other notable tourist attractions near the Lam Phra Phloeng Dam are Jim Thompson Farm, Khao Yai National Park, Khmer Temple at Phimai, and many more.
-You can visit this place by taking a bus, taxi ride, or train journey through some of the most splendid natural sceneries.
+You can visit this place by bus, taxi ride, or train through some of the most splendid natural sceneries.

-Why Visit the Lam Phra Phloeng Dam?
+Why Visit the Lam Phra Phloeng Dam in Korat?

 The Lam Phra Phloeng Dam is set across a beautiful natural landscape, a popular attraction among locals and foreign travelers.
 Following are some of the reasons to visit: